 Learn to fall on ice safely, before you do

-At the Fargo Sanford alone over a dozen people have fallen on the ice and broken a wrist.
-A dozen more have had other ice related injured.
+At Sanford Medical in Fargo, North Dakota alone, over a dozen people have fallen on the ice and broken a wrist.
+A dozen more have had other ice-related injured.

 Comments